gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Java Gradle Plugin Development Plugin](userguide/javaGradle_plugin.html) now makes the plugin-under-test's implementation classpath discoverable at test time automatically.
 This means you need less manual build configuration in order to test your plugin.

+If you build your plugin with Gradle 2.13, you no longer need to manually inject your plugin's classpath in tests if you are testing against Gradle 2.8 or newer.
+If you need to test against a version of Gradle older than 2.8, you will still need to include your plugin's classpath in the `buildscript {}` block.

-See the [TestKit chapter in the Gradle User Guide](userguide/test_kit.html#sub:test-kit-automatic-classpath-injection) for more information about this new feature.
+See the [TestKit chapter in the Gradle User Guide](userguide/test_kit.html#sub:test-kit-automatic-classpath-injection) for more information and examples of using this new feature.

 ### Initial support for creating Composite Builds